apache/druid/.github/ISSUE_TEMPLATE/bug_report.md

 - Configurations in use
 - Steps to reproduce the bug
 - The error message or stack traces encountered.
 Providing more context, such as nearby log messages or even entire logs, can be helpful.
-- Any debugging that the issue submitter has already done
+- Any debugging that you have already done